zowe/docs-site/docs/appendix/zowe-yaml-configuration.md

       storageClass:
 ```

-- `zowe.setup.mvs.hlq` shows where the `SZWEAUTH` data set is installed.
+- `zowe.setup.dataset.prefix` shows where the `SZWEAUTH` data set is installed.
-- `zowe.setup.mvs.parmlib` is the user custom parameter library.
+- `zowe.setup.dataset.parmlib` is the user custom parameter library.
 Zowe server command may generate sample PARMLIB members and stores here.
-- `zowe.setup.mvs.jcllib` is the custom JCL library.
+- `zowe.setup.dataset.jcllib` is the custom JCL library.
 Zowe server command may generate sample JCLs and put into this data set.
-- `zowe.setup.mvs.authLoadlib` is the user custom APF LOADLIB.
+- `zowe.setup.dataset.authLoadlib` is the user custom APF LOADLIB.
 This field is optional.
 If this is defined, members of `SZWEAUTH` will be copied over to this data set and it will be APF authorized.
-If it's not defined, `SZWEAUTH` from HLQ will be APF authorized.
+If it's not defined, `SZWEAUTH` from `zowe.setup.dataset.prefix` will be APF authorized.
-- `zowe.setup.mvs.authPluginLib` is the user custom APF PLUGINLIB.
+- `zowe.setup.dataset.authPluginLib` is the user custom APF PLUGINLIB.
 You can install Zowe ZIS plug-ins into this load library.
 This loadlib requires APF authorize.

 - `zowe.setup.security.product` is security product.
 Can be `RACF`, `ACF2`, or `TSS`.
 This configuration is optional.
 Default value is `RACF`.
 - `zowe.setup.security.groups.admin` is the group for Zowe administrators.
 This configuration is optional.
 Default value is `ZWEADMIN`.